nixta/StreamLayer-iOS/README.md

 See the License for the specific language governing permissions and limitations under the License.

-A copy of the license is available in the repository's [license.txt](./license.txt) file.
+A copy of the license is available in the repository's [license.txt](./license.txt) file

+## Thanks
+Many thanks to the team at Square for putting together the [SocketRocket](https://github.com/square/SocketRocket) library!

 [](Esri Tags: ArcGIS iOS Streaming StreamLayer) [](Esri Language: Objective-C)